Gunge: 1980s

-1990–1999
+1990s–2000s

 In Noel's House Party, the public often voted to determine which celebrities on the television show would be gunged in the Gunge Tank.
 In later years, the Gunge Tank became the Gunge Train, and celebrities were forced to take a ride on the train and were covered in gunge throughout their journey.
 Celebrities usually returned with their suits or dresses ruined and faces unrecognizable.
 Sometimes audience members were gunged on the show for reasons of revenge by family members or friends.

 The entertainment factor attached to the process of gunging was realised by the producers of the charity event Comic Relief, who held an event, in cooperation with the Guinness World Records at the National Exhibition Centre, Birmingham where an attempt to set a record for the Most People Gunged Simultaneously took place on 12 March 1999.
 184 gallons of gunge was splattered over 731 people.

 All across Europe television producers were ordering more gunge segments to be fitted into mainstream television shows due to its popularity with viewers.
 In Germany, on Sat.1, Halli galli, Glücksritter (RTL), Glücksspirale, plus the German version of NHP - Gottschalk's Haus-Party, all involved a high dose of gunge.
 Halli Galli had audience members plucked out of their seats and sent down a messy gunge slide and into a pool.
 Likewise, Glücksspirale on SAT1, Glücksritter RTL and Rache ist Süß Sat1, had contestants plucked out of the audience and gunged in the most spectacular ways.

 Towards the end of the 1990s, with the demise of Noel's House Party and the dwindling audience figures for other European shows, the gunge segment in many mainstream shows started to fade.

 Throughout the 1990s, gunge became a focal feature in many children's television shows.
 Teenagers and celebrity guests are often seen competing in quizzes on Live & Kicking, and are gunged if they lose.
 Celebrities Lee Ryan, Ben Adams, Katy Hill, Lesley Waters, Katherine Merry, Heather Suttie and Victoria Hawkins were gunged on this show.
 Many other shows used gunge throughout - Fun House, Get Your Own Back, Run the Risk and Double Dare.

 From 1997 to 2003, a Canadian show called Uh Oh!, that ran on YTV, featured a punishment system that had the participant go inside a closet sized room and have green gunged dropped on them if their partner was not able to answer the question correctly.

-2000–2009

-In mainstream television programs during the Aughts, gunge was used in shows such as The Paul O'Grady Show, I'm a Celebrity...Get Me Out of Here!, and Insides Out.